-This is a classic example of the American Small House design, commonly referred to as a ranch house although ranch houses are usually larger.
+This is a classic example of the American Small House design, sometimes mistakenly referred to as a ranch house; however, ranch houses are usually larger as less compact in design.

 This is a classic example of a split-level house.